inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - Mexico's<sup aria-label="footnote">[38](#fn38)</sup> standard development process involves initiation, drafting, and consensus building.
 A technical committee, consisting of experts from relevant sectors, is formed to draft the standard, incorporating technical insights and stakeholder perspectives.
 The process involves ongoing engagement with stakeholders, including industry representatives, governmental entities, and consumer groups.
 The draft standard is circulated among committee members for review and feedback.
 Consensus is achieved through a general agreement, open discussions, and documenting objections.
 If significant disagreements occur, additional meetings may be scheduled.
 The ANCE and DGN provide guidelines for inclusive consensus-making, emphasizing transparency, stakeholder involvement, and considering diverse perspectives.
 The chair of the technical committee plays a crucial role in facilitating discussions, managing conflicts, and making final decisions.
 This process ensures that all voices are heard and the agenda is followed.
 - The development of standards in South America involves a process that starts with identifying a need for a standard, which is then drafted by a technical committee consisting of experts from various sectors.
 The committee then engages with stakeholders through public consultations, workshops, and discussions to ensure all parties are represented.
 The draft standard is circulated among committee members and stakeholders for review, allowing for feedback and suggestions for improvement.
 Consensus is typically achieved through general agreement, with facilitated discussions and documented objections.
 If significant disagreements arise, additional meetings or workshops may be held to resolve them.
 National standardization bodies often provide guidelines on effective and inclusive consensus-making, emphasizing transparency, inclusivity, and thorough engagement with all stakeholders.
 The chair plays a crucial role in facilitating discussions, managing conflicts, and making final decisions, reflecting the consensus achieved.

-## Theme 5: Public feedback on draft standard
+## 5: Public feedback on draft standard

 ### Description